firesim/firesim/docs/Advanced-Usage/Generating-Different-Targets.rst

 ============
 Limitations:
 ============
-* The number of target clocks FireSim can simulate is bound by the number of BUFGCE resources available on the host-FPGA, as these are used to independently clock-gate each target clock.
+* The number of target clocks FireSim can simulate is bounded by the number of BUFGCE resources available on the host FPGA, as these are used to independently clock-gate each target clock.
-* As its name suggests, the ``RationalClockBridge`` can only generate target-clocks that are rationally related.
-Specifically, all requested frequencies must expressable in the form:
+* As its name suggests, the ``RationalClockBridge`` can only generate target clocks that are rationally related.
+Specifically, all requested frequencies must be expressable in the form:

   .. math::